wingedfivegames/wingedfivegames.github.io/_pages/process.md

 ====
 In addition to developing our own games, we work with businesses to create custom promotional games.

 We craft the actions and themes of the game to suit your promotional or training needs.
-Our game model works well for multiple uses:
+Our game models work well for multiple uses:

 * Marketing
   * Custom branded promotional games